 18 Wellington Street, Covent Garden, London WC2E 7DD

 In a nutshell: Christopher's is a high-end American grill, just off Covent Garden.
-It's only recently had a complete refurb and now boasts a new menu too.
+Don't forget to order a martini - they've got a bar devoted to it.

-Theatre menu offer: two courses for £16, three courses for £22.
-Three - five choices per course, sides extra.
+Theatre menu offer: two courses for £22.50, three courses for £26.50.
+Three to four choices per course, sides extra.

 Theatre menu times: Monday to Saturday 5pm – 6.15pm & 10pm – 11.30pm

 16 Henrietta St, Covent Garden London WC2E 8QH